-NRAEF ManageFirst Program (certification)
+NRAEF ManageFirst Program — Certification

 Stocks, Sauces and Soups

-This course will introduce you to the cooking techniques of simmering and boiling.
+This course will introduce students to the cooking techniques of simmering and boiling.
 Lecture, demonstration and production focus on stocks, sauces, soups and related ingredients, with an additional emphasis in proper use of knives, tools, smallwares and equipment.

 Vegetables, Grains and Starches

 Learn about purchasing and evaluating freshness of vegetables and starches, along with storage and multiple cooking methods.
 Students will also learn to identify and use various grains, starches and vegetables.